 For more information on the research and current projects, continue reading below.

 Inland waters, i.e. lakes, running waters and reservoirs, cover only a small fraction of the Earth’s surface, but are disproportionally active sites of carbon cycling.
-Many lakes receive sizeable loads of terrestrial carbon from the surrounding catchment, triggering intensive in-lake carbon processing: substantial mineralization of organic matter leads to high carbon dioxide and methane emissions from lakes to the atmosphere, and at the same time, OC sequestration in lake sediments constitutes a significant long-term carbon sink.
+Inland waters receive sizeable loads of terrestrial carbon from the surrounding catchment, triggering intensive processing: the microbial degradation of organic matter leads to high carbon dioxide and methane emissions to the atmosphere, and at the same time, organic carbon burial in sediments constitutes a significant long-term carbon sink.

 We combine field measurements with lab experiments, ranging from processes-scale understanding of degradation and preservation in sediments to catchment-scale and global-scale assessments of aquatic carbon fluxes.
 A common denominator of all projects is to understand the interactions between biogeochemical cycling in aquatic systems and environmental change.